KI7MT/git-remote-demo/README.md

 ## SSH Keys Overview

-Searching the web you'll a multitude of suggestions regarding SSH key best practices.
+Searching the web you'll find a multitude of suggestions regarding SSH key best practices.
 For the purposes of this tutorial, we'll keep it simple yet fairly secure by using the following:

 - Unique SSH key for each Service Provider
 - Use modern ed25519 algorithm for keys